-Mr. Hughes, a resident of Aspen, Colorado, is the author of Family Wealth: Keeping It in the Family, and of Family – The Compact Among Generations, both published by Bloomberg Press and is the co–author with Susan Messenzio and Keith Whitaker of a new book, The Cycle of the Gift: Family Wealth and Wisdom published by John Wiley & Sons, Inc. as well as numerous articles on family governance and wealth preservation and a series of Reflections which can be found on his website jamesehughes.com.
+Mr. Hughes, a resident of Aspen, Colorado, is the author of Family Wealth: Keeping It in the Family, and of Family – The Compact Among Generations, both published by Bloomberg Press, and is the co–author with Susan Massenzio and Keith Whitaker of The Cycle of the Gift: Family Wealth and Wisdom, The Voice of the Rising Generation, and Complete Faith Wealth, all published by John Wiley & Sons and is a co-author with Hartley Goldstone and Keith Whitaker of Family Trusts: A Guide to Trustees, Beneficiaries, Advisors and Protectors".
+In addition, he has written numerous articles on family governance and wealth preservation and a series of Reflections which can be found on his website jamesehughes.com.

 He was the founder of a law partnership in New York City specializing in the representation of private clients throughout the world and is now retired from the active practice of law.
 Mr. Hughes was a partner of the law firms of Coudert Brothers and Jones Day.

 He is a current active Fellow of Wise Counsel Research Foundation (www.wisecounselresearch.org) a Boston based think tank providing qualitative advice to families who seek to avoid the shirt sleeves proverb and to help their families flourish.

 He is a member of the Advisory Board of Arlington Partners; a Fellow of the Family Firm Institute, a member of the Society of Trusts and Estates Practitioners, a founding member of the Collaboration for Family Flourishing and a Laureate of the Purposeful Planning Institute.